© Getty Images

 © <p>Getty Images</p>

-Elliot Page, the Oscar-nominated star of ‘Juno,' came out as transgender and non-binary on December 1, 2020, and a few months later he is now the first transgender man to appear the cover of Time magazine.
-"I want to live and be who I am," Page says in the interview detailing his emotional journey.
-He adds that he has wanted to identify as a boy since he was a child, but that his career as an actor, which started at age 10, got in the way.
-Now, having revealed his truth to the world, Page is determined to fight for the rights of trans people and counter the "myths and damaging rhetoric" debating the existence of transgender people.
+Elliot Page, the Oscar-nominated star of 'Juno,' came out as transgender and non-binary on December 1, 2020, and a few months later became the first transgender man to appear on the cover of Time magazine.
+Having revealed his truth to the world, Page is determined to fight for the rights of trans people and counter the "myths and damaging rhetoric" debating the existence of transgender people.

 RECOMMENDED FOR YOU